Eaton Fire Lawyer Doug Boxer comforts a resident who was a victim of the Maui Wildfires at Eaton Fire town hall.

 Bobcat Fire

 In September 2020, equipment owned by Southern California Edison sparked the Bobcat Fire.
 That Fire ultimately destroyed 116,000 acres.
-Our team successfully represented hundreds of residents bringing justice to that community.
+Our LA wildfire lawyers successfully represented hundreds of residents bringing justice to that community.

 Rebuilding